uprtcl/spec/Readme.md

 In addition, the perspective identifier SHOULD be content-addressable of at least its `origin`, but **without** including its head id.
 This way the origin of a perspective can be trusted from its id.

-Its possible that the perspective metadata (its origin, creator, etc) is stored in a content-addressable platform, while the perspective head is stored in another platform that supports non-content-addressable shared data identifiers.
+It's possible that the perspective metadata (its origin, creator, etc) is stored in a content-addressable platform, while the perspective head is stored in another platform that supports non-content-addressable shared data identifiers.

 This is the extended Perspective object specification.